 Graduation & Transfer Rates

-Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Santa Clara County and entire state of California.
+Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Santa Clara County and community colleges in California in total.

 Specialized Programs & Accreditations

-- Accredited by the National League for Nursing Accrediting Commission (since 1967)
+- Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
+May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 1967)

 - Compare all associate's degree in nursing (ADN) programs in California